JaeYoonKim72/GMStool/README.md

   - Marker selection phase is executed by either "GMStools.MS.v1.R" or "GMStools.MS.MultiThreading.v1.R" scripts.
 The only difference between the two scripts is whether multithreading is performed.
 All other options are identical.
   - -m option specifies the selection method to be used, and RRblup and RF can be selected.
 If you want to use both RRblup and RF, put "_" between the two methods and specify the -m option to "RRblup_RF".
   - -g and -p options are mandatory, and specify the genotype and phenotype files prepared in the previous phase.
+  - -gw option specifies the gwas result file obtained in the previous phase.
+If this option is not given by the user, GMStool internally estimates the effects of markers for conducting the marker selection.
+When RR-BLUP is selected as the selection method, marker effects are derived from the coefficients of genotype variables of the RR-BLUP model.
+Also, when RF is selected, variable importance values of the RF model are estimated as marker effects.
+Although GMStool has the functions to estimate marker effects internally, it is recommended to use a separate GWAS result file with -gw option.
+  - -i option means the marker information file, and is used when the -gw option is not given.

     Usage: